 As recovery continues, people are discovering that the cost of cleanup and repairs may be more than they originally estimated.
 Their insurance settlements may not cover all the costs; or their homeowner's insurance doesn't cover floods; or they had no insurance at all.

-"We cannot emphasize enough how important it is to get registered," stressed Stephen S. Kappa, director of the West Virginia Office of Emergency Services who also is coordinating the state's recovery efforts.
+"We cannot emphasize enough how important it is to get registered," stressed Cash Centers, the commonwealth official coordinating recovery efforts.

-"Do not prejudge your eligibility," he said.
-"Everyone affected by this disaster should apply."
+"Don't disqualify yourself," he said.
+"Everyone in the designated counties affected by this disaster should apply."